Australian Outdoor Living’s top tips for attracting native wildlife to your backyard

 1. Provide a wildlife-friendly yard

-Native wildlife are facing more and more levels of competition for habitat, food and shelter.
-Providing wildlife with plenty cover by planting native trees and bushes will give them more reason to stay.
+Native wildlife is facing more and more levels of competition for habitat, food and shelter.
+Providing wildlife with plenty of cover by planting native trees and bushes will give them more reason to stay.

 In addition to shelter, native plants are an important source of berries, nuts and nectar for wildlife.

 A backyard that is just grass does not provide wildlife with a lot of shelter or anything to play with.

 Adding flowering plants and hedges are a great way to provide a relaxing refuge for animals seeking cover from predators.

 The best way to make sure your own little ecosystem flourishes is to plant a garden full of plants native to your area.

 It’s important you have plants that are native to your area as you know that they will withstand the climate of your location.